George Douglas of Helenhill

 George Douglas of Rumgally and Helenhill was a Scottish courtier and diplomat.
 He was involved in the escape of Mary, Queen of Scots from Lochleven Castle in May 1568.
 After the battle of Langside he accompanied her to England.
 He was involved in plans to return Mary to rule in Scotland and carried letters written in cipher code.

 Little Geordie Douglas

 George Douglas was a son of Robert Douglas of Lochleven and Margaret Erskine.
 He was a younger brother of William Douglas of Lochleven, later Earl of Morton.
 He is said to have been called "P[r]ettie Geordie", and the English diplomat Thomas Randolph called him "pettie George Douglas".
 Robert Bowes called him "little George Douglas".
 The French historian Louis Wiesener noted that Mary and James VI called him the "petit singe", the little monkey, in their correspondence.

-Willie Douglas, his half-brother or kinsman, was sometimes called "Little Douglas".
+Willie Douglas, who also took a leading role in Mary's escape from Lochleven, was sometimes called "Little Douglas" or "litle William Dowglas".
+Willie was said to be an orphan, or George's half-brother or nephew.
+He was a servant at Lochleven Castle.

 George Douglas acquired the lands of Rumgally near Cupar by marriage, and in May 1582 bought Helenhill in Fife near St Andrews, now known as Allanhill.
 Rumgally is sometimes spelled "Rumgawy" in older publications.